celmi001xamk/yatzy/README.md

 ## Todo

-Week 5: Refactoring the codebase.
+Week 5-6: Refactoring the codebase and adding features.

-Week 6-7: Starting to implement log-in system and hiscores.
+Week 7-8: Starting to implement log-in system and hiscores.